trbauer/cls/README.md

 # CLScript - *cls*
-## An OpenCL Scripting Language for Testing, Profiling, and Other Purposes.
+## An OpenCL Scripting Language for Testing, Profiling, Debugging, and Other Purposes.

-OpenCL requires considerable host-side source code to compile (or load), setup arguments, and dispatch a kernel.
-Enables one to skip all these steps via a very compact scripting language.
+OpenCL programs require considerable boilderplate host-side source code to compile (or load), setup arguments, and dispatch a kernel.
+CLScript enables one to specify this setup via a compact syntax.

 A CLScript program consists of a sequence of CLScript commands such as *dispatches* (kernel enqueues), buffer *diff*ing (verification), buffer *print*ing and other such commands.